 - •1.
-Name and location of proposed project - •2.
-Name of the applicant and development team - •3.
-If no previous experience with SHRA, a Tax Credit Allocation Committee "Previous Participation Certificate" - •4.
-Type of construction: new construction or rehabilitation - •5.
-Number of units and their size (# of bedrooms) - •6.
-Affordability levels of the units - Timeline for financing and construction - •8.
-Status of site control

-- Preliminary project budget and total development cost (complete SHRA Developer Submission worksheet) - Sources and uses of funds, including construction, bridge and permanent financing - Cash flow proforma including all debt service obligations for the term of the longest proposed loan - •12.
-Other items as may be requested by SHRAAgency staff for particular projects
+Name and location of proposed project - 2.
+Name of the applicant and development team - -3.
+Amount of SHRA loan funds requested - •4.
+If no previous experience with SHRA, a Tax Credit Allocation Committee "Previous Participation Certificate" - •5.
+Type of construction: new construction or rehabilitation - •6.
+Number of units and their size (# of bedrooms) - •7.
+Affordability levels of the units - •8.
+Timeline for financing and construction - •9.
+Status of site control - •10.
+Preliminary project budget and total development cost (complete SHRA Developer Submission worksheet) - •11.
+Sources and uses of funds, including construction, bridge and permanent financing - 2.
+Cash flow proforma including all debt service obligations for the term of the longest proposed loan - •13.
+Other items as may be requested by SHRAAgency staff-for particular projects